On Signed Network Games with Binary Actions: Introduction

-Weaker preliminary results have appeared in \cite{vanelli2020games} and \cite{arditti2021equilibria}.
+\tcb{The proposed decomposition $\mc V=\mc R\cup\mc S$ naturally models heterogeneous populations where a core group of players in $\mc R$ is coordinating (or if the subgraph restricted to $\mc R$ is structural balanced) and the remaining players in $\mc S$ represent perturbing or heterogeneous influences, such as anti-coordinating players, mixed-interaction players, or more generally exogenous disturbances in the network structure.
+Mixed network coordination/anti-coordination games arise as a natural special case of this decomposition and motivate the a priori distinction between the subsets $\mc R$ and $\mc S$.
+In particular, Corollary \ref{th:mixed_existence2} and Corollary \ref{coro:stability} directly apply to these models, establishing the existence of Nash equilibria whenever the coordinating players form a cohesive set and the anti-coordinating interactions are undirected, and the existence of a stable subset whenever $\mc R$ is also indecomposable.} Weaker preliminary results have appeared in \cite{vanelli2020games ,arditti2021equilibria}.
 In \cite{vanelli2020games}, the underlying graph of interactions was a complete one.
-In \cite{arditti2021equilibria}, each agent was engaged in interactions of only one type, either coordinating or anti-coordinating.
-Moreover, the graph restricted to each of the two subgroups was assumed to be undirected.
+In \cite{arditti2021equilibria}, each \tcb{player} was engaged in interactions of only one type, either coordinating or anti-coordinating, and the graph restricted to each of the two subgroups was assumed to be undirected.

 We conclude this section by presenting a brief outline of this paper.
 The remainder of this section is devoted to the introduction of some basic notational conventions to be followed throughout the paper.
-In Section \ref{sec:network-coordination-games}, we formally introduce SNC game and we present few examples illustrating the problem we want to consider.
+In Section \ref{sec:network-coordination-games}, we formally introduce {\black SNG} and we present few examples illustrating the problem we want to consider.
 In Section \ref{sec:prel}, we derive some preliminary results for three classes of signed graphs: undirected, unsigned and structurally balanced.
-In Section \ref{sec:results}, we present our main results, in particular Theorems \ref{theo:main-existence} and \ref{theo:main-stability}, and show their applicability.
+In Section \ref{sec:results}, we present our main results, Theorems \ref{theo:main-existence} and \ref{theo:main-stability}, and show their applicability.
 Finally, Section \ref{conclusion} presents some final remarks.